marhaupe/uitail/README.md

 - `l` or `→`: Interact with the log entry (e.g. open, copy, etc.)
 - `/`: Focus the filter input
 - `Esc`: Blur the filter input
+- `ctrl+-` / `ctrl+shift+-`: Navigate between browser history

 For a full list of shortcuts, refer to the in-app tooltips.
+Most shortcuts are borrowed from VSCode or Vim.
+Please feel free to submit a PR if you have any suggestions!.